Josepe75/pvlab/src/pvlab/doc/source/usage/en/tools_math.rst

 It contains the following modules:

-Module hypot
+Module module
 ^^^^^^^^^^^^

 .. py:module:: pvlab.math.hypot

-Contain the trigonometric function hypot, almost equal to math.hypot.
+Calculates the module of a vector (n-dimensions).

-It supports n-dimensional coordinates.
+It supports n-dimensional components.
 It is intended for using when working with versions of python older than 3.8.